-In order to improve the energy efficiency of the entire HPC value chain, user skills, technology and infrastructure need further development.
+To improve the energy efficiency of the entire HPC value chain, user skills, technology and infrastructure need further development.

 While HPC centres constitute only a subset of the entire datacentre and cloud facilities, they are growing as well and therefore require careful control of their environmental impact.